New Directions Early Head Start

 Due to the COVID-19 pandemic, all intakes, home visits, socializations, and parent workshops are virtual.
 Centers are open and operating at a reduced capacity.
 Please continue to check our homepage for updates.

-NDEHS staff use two different curricula for both of our center and home-based programs.
+NDEHS staff use two different curricula for our center- and home-based programs.
 We believe that curricula for infants and toddlers must be flexible and dynamic to meet the needs and interests of each child.

-Home visitors use The Parents as Teachers Curriculum: Born to Learn as the primary curriculum and Partners for a Healthy Baby-Home Visiting Curriculum for Expectant Families and New Families as a supplement, to ensure that all the Head Start program components are included during each visit, partnering with families while reinforcing the fact that parents are the child’s best first teachers.
+Home visitors use The Parents as Teachers Curriculum: Born to Learn as the primary curriculum and Partners for a Healthy Baby-Home Visiting Curriculum for Expectant Families and New Families as a supplement, to ensure that all the Head Start program components are included during each visit.
+We partner with families to reinforce that parents are the child’s best first teachers.